dalessioluca/cromwell_for_ML/README.md

 3. conda install -c conda-forge cromwell
 4. conda install -c conda-forge jq
 5. git clone https://github.com/dalessioluca/cromwell_for_ML.git

+### Sample run
-6. cd cromwell_for_ML
+1. cd cromwell_for_ML
-7. edit the paramters.json file as necessary
-8. ./submit_wdl_workflow.sh \
+2. ./submit_wdl_workflow.sh jupyter.wdl parameters_for_wdl.json gs://ld-results-bucket/input_jsons
    (the first time you will be promped to specify the Cromwell server. \
     Type: https://cromwell-v47.dsde-methods.broadinstitute.org \
     Then run the command again)

+### Usage
+1. Create a github repo similar to https://github.com/dalessioluca/fashion_mnist_vae.git. \
+   In particular the jupyter notebook:\
+   a. expect a file called parameters.json in the execution_dir\
+   b. produce outputs in execution_dir/dir_output
+2. modify the file parameters_for_wdl.json accordingly:\
+   a. has few entries named "wdl.xxx" with the parameters for the wdl workflow\
+	- if "wdl.alias" is present the cromshell run will get that alias\
+	- if "wdl.bucket_output" is present the results will be copied from the default execution bucket to that bucket_output

+   b. has many other parameters with arbitrary nested structure to be read by the jupyter notebook

 ### File descirption
 1. submit_wdl_workflow.sh -> bash script which launches cromshell in a smart way
 2. jupyter.wdl -> workflow in wdl
-3. main.ipynb -> example jupyter notebook you want to run
-3. parameters.json -> all the parameters that the notebook needs to run
+3. parameters_for_wdl.json -> all the parameters that the notebook needs to run

-The end-user is responsible only of changing the jupyter notebook and the parameter file

 ### Running Jupyter: